terrywbrady/dspaceUserMeeting/schedule/PITCHME.md

 * Discussion sessions will be 20 minutes
 * Facilitator may start with an optional 5 minute presentation to start the conversation
+* Some discussion topics are questions from attendees about DSpace